skyvers/Aged-care/readme.md

 Our Aged care application is almost ready, now the next step is to deploying our application to check how it look like.
 (Note: If you are using a free trail version, you can only deploy your application for an hours.
 To use the free version for another hour you need to redeploy it).

-There are following steps to deploy Aged care application as we created in foundry:
+There are following steps to deploy Aged care application as we created in [Foundry](https://foundry.skyve.org/foundry/):

-1. Go to foundry and click on Aged care application
+1. Go to [Foundry](https://foundry.skyve.org/foundry/) and click on Aged care application

    ![Deploy](doc_src_img/chapter4/1.jpg "Deploy")